 Junebug Coho Flies – New for the 2012 season, these coho flies were a TOP producer and often occupied half or more of my standard 16 rod spring-spread.
+Usually works best when fishing a little further offshore over the second half of the coho season.
 I expect it to remain a solid pattern among all of my trolling flies for many seasons to come.

 Blue Liz Coho Flies – One of the best patterns ever tied for coho flies.
 I shrunk it down, put it on a red hook and this still is often among my best trolling flies.
-This fly seems to work well under any light condition in clearer, unstained and further offshore waters.
-This fly also does particularly well when run behind a 6″ Alderton Action flasher.
+This fly seems to work well under any light condition in clearer, unstained and further offshore waters during the second half od coho season.

 Two-tone, lime-aqua Coho Flies – This is a legacy, stand-bye pattern among our spring coho flies, known as ‘two-tone’ in Waukegan.
 It continues to perform well every season.
 But especially early in the season and in shallow, stirred-up water.
+But has also been a recent star when run down deep (60-90′) for offshore schools of coho, in recent seasons.
 This fly now comes tied on a permasteel (silver) hook as the green versions became difficult to find.

 RBS Coho Flies – Red, black and silver on a red hook.
 These trolling flies often do well on days when the coho are finicky and aren’t hitting other patterns.
 I will often run at least one in my spread just to see if the fish move into that mood and don’t like anything else that’s out there.